Photon-Blockade Analogue Nonreciprocal Absorption in Spatiotemporal Metasurfaces: Introduction

-Quantum nonreciprocity is increasingly relevant for superconducting circuits, which are essential for scalable quantum computing and communication networks.
+Quantum nonreciprocity can be achieved using chirality~\cite{zhang2025chirality}, nonlinearity~\cite{Rosario}, giant magnon molecule~\cite{wang2026quantum}, superconducting nonreciprocity in a solid-state platform~\cite{ando2020observation}, and synthetic gauge fields~\cite{barzanjeh2025nonreciprocity}.
 Nonreciprocal elements like isolators and circulators are critical for protecting qubits from back-reflected signals and routing quantum information.
-Recent studies have explored various mechanisms for achieving quantum nonreciprocity, including dynamic modulation and parametric interactions in superconducting devices~\cite{wang2023quantum,wanjura2023quadrature}.
+Recent studies have explored various mechanisms for achieving superconducting quantum nonreciprocity, including nonreciprocal quantum entanglement between frequency distinct qubits~\cite{taravati2025_entangle}, dynamic parametric interactions~\cite{wang2023quantum,wanjura2023quadrature}, and frequency-multiplexed millimeter-wave qubits via nonreciprocal control bus~\cite{taravati2025frequency}.
 Observations of superconducting nonreciprocity through diamagnetic effects and engineered circuit asymmetries offer robust platforms for nonreciprocal quantum devices \cite{ando2020observation,zhang2020nonreciprocal,sundaresh2023diamagnetic,xiong2024electrical}.
-Traditional directional absorbers and electronic components, such as varactors, transistors, and diodes, face limitations and introduce noise at millikelvin temperatures typical of quantum technologies.
-To overcome these challenges, we propose a novel approach for nonreciprocal photon blockade through spatiotemporal modulation in quantum metasurfaces.
-By leveraging the unique properties of superconducting materials and dynamically modulating the metasurface structure, we achieve directional quantum absorption, where photons are selectively absorbed or transmitted based on their direction of incidence.
-This spatiotemporal photon blockade presents new opportunities for controlling quantum light-matter interactions and offers significant advancements for quantum information technologies and nonreciprocal photonic devices.
-Our approach achieves efficient directional absorption with simultaneous amplification, a rare combination in conventional devices.
-It addresses inefficiencies and spurious signal generation, paving the way for high-performance signal processing applications.
+Traditional directional absorbers and electronic components, such as varactors, transistors, and diodes, face limitations and introduce noise at millikelvin temperatures typical of superconducting quantum technologies.
+To overcome these challenges, we propose a spatiotemporally modulated superconducting metasurface that exhibits photon-blockade-analogue nonreciprocal absorption.
+By leveraging the unique properties of superconducting materials and dynamically modulating the metasurface structure, we achieve directional absorption where incident waves are selectively absorbed or transmitted based on their direction of incidence.
+This classical analogue of photon blockade, where forward-traveling waves undergo resonant harmonic conversion and absorption while backward-traveling waves transmit freely, offers new capabilities for controlling electromagnetic wave propagation in quantum-compatible platforms.
+The approach presents significant opportunities for advancing nonreciprocal devices and photon management in millikelvin-temperature quantum systems.